bormaxi8080/osint-timeline/DRAFT.md

 JSON-Server.
 Get a full fake REST API with zero coding in less than 30 seconds (seriously): https://github.com/typicode/json-server

+mise prepares your development environment before each command runs.
+It keeps project tools, environment variables, and tasks in one `mise.toml` file so new shells, checkouts, and CI jobs all start from the same setup: https://github.com/jdx/mise

 Browsery Tools.
 136+ free browser-based tools for productivity & developers.
 100% client-side - no servers, no uploads, full privacy.
 Image & on-device AI tools, file/format converters, code formatters, calculators, generators, and more: https://github.com/aghyad97/browserytools

 ----